 Electric Vehicle pay and display car parks permit

 The Royal Borough of Windsor and Maidenhead is offering a free permit to residents owning fully electric vehicles.
-The permit will allow free parking in Royal Borough pay and display parking bays (on and off street).
+The permit will allow free parking in Royal Borough pay and display parking bays within car parks.

 A fully electric vehicle is classified as a vehicle which solely relies on a battery and not a combustion engine for propulsion.
 If you are unsure if your vehicle is fully electric, please check your owner's handbook or with the manufacturer.

 - Only residents can apply for the permit.